-Student-led conferences take place in the second semester.
-These conferences will be student-led, with the focus on demonstrating knowledge, skills and understanding and on goal-setting evaluation.
+Student-led conferences take place in the second semester and are a time to celebrate student growth and interests.
+Students get the opportunity to showcase their learning to their parents during these sessions with the focus on demonstrating knowledge, skills, understanding, and resetting goals.
+Progress Reports

-3.5.5 Progress Reports